 UseActiveDirectory: A Boolean value to indicate whether the Active Directory must be used for queue address resolution.
 By default, this is off.
 For more information, see Service Endpoints and Queue Addressing.

-Much of MSMQ native message properties are exposed in the MsmqMessage<T> for use.
+Much of MSMQ native message properties are exposed in the MsmqMessage for use.

 To help with serialization and deserialization of the message body, serializers such as XML and ActiveX are provided.

-For step by step instructions on how to write WCF services that use MSMQ see the following topics:
+For step-by-step instructions about how to write WCF services that use MSMQ, see the following topics:

-For a completed code sample illustrating the use of MSMQ in WCF see the following topics:
+For a completed code sample that shows the use of MSMQ in WCF, see the following topics: